This post may contain affiliate links which help support Girls Can Grill.

 - Fresh herbs (rosemary, sage, oregano, parsley)

-- Empty a soda or beer can.
-Fill it with Guinness.
+- Prep Can: Empty a soda or beer can.
+Refill it with Guinness.
 Place the can in a beer can chicken roaster rack.

-Rinse off the chicken.
-Pat it dry with paper towels.
-Sprinkle with the salt, garlic powder, onion powder and paprika.
+- Season: Remove the chicken from the packaging.
+Remove the inner organs.
+Pat the chicken dry with paper towels.
+Sprinkle with the rub.
 Place the chicken cavity over the can.
 Fill the can with stems of fresh herbs.

 - Smoke: Smoke over indirect heat for about 3 hours or until the thigh meat reaches an internal temperature of 155F degrees.

 - Crisp: Increase the grill temperature to 325F degrees.
 Brush the bird with vegetable oil.
 Continue cooking until the skin gets crispy and the meat registers at 170F degrees.

 - Serve: Remove from the grill.
 Rest for 10-15 minutes.
 Slice and serve.